finzix7/bioxiplas-landpage/src/content/sections/english/testimonial.md

   - enable: true
     content: |
-      The biodegradable materials we purchase from Bioxiplas are a great contribution to our operations and reinforce our commitment to environmental responsibility.
+      The biodegradable supplies we source from Bioxiplas are a great asset to our operations and reinforce our commitment to environmental responsibility.
     customer:
       image: "/images/customers/avatar/7.jpg"
       name: "Felipe Soto"